-(a) (b) airman of the Bo sident, or in their · · · · · · · · · · · · · · · · · · · or in his absence, the Vice-C Chairman or thereof, and there • es of stock held by the under PC, and any adjournment or p signed as specified below and o • 1.
-App i roval of minutes o of previous Annual Stockho lder's meeting held on May 2 , 2016.
-For Against Abstain , 2.
-App i roval of Managen nent Report.
+- (a) The Chairman of the Board of Directors of SMPC, or in his absence, the Vice-Chairman or the President, or in their absence, - (b)

+as his/her/its Proxy to attend the stockholders' meeting of SMPC, and any adjournment or postponement thereof, and thereat to vote all shares of stock held by the undersigned as specified below and on any matter that may properly come before said meeting.

+1. Approval of minutes of previous Annual Stockholder's meeting held on May 2, 2016.

 For Against Abstain

+2. Approval of Manageme ent Report.

+For Against Abstain

 3. Ratification of the acts of the Board of Directors and Management from the date of the last Annual Stockholders' Meeting up to the date of this Meeting.

-For Against Abstain 4.
-Approval of the Amendment to the Corporation's Articles of Incorporation (Article VII) increasing the authorized capital stock from PhP3,000,000,000.000 to PhP10,000,000,000.00.
-For Against Abstain 5.
+4. Approval of the Amendment to Article VII of the Corporation's Articles of Incorporation.

+For Against

+- inst Abstain - 5.
 Approval of 300% stock dividends amounting to PhP3,195,859,290.00 divided 3,195,859,290 shares at the par value of PhP1.00 per share or three (3) shares for every one common share held from the unrestricted retained earnings of the Corporation as of December 31, 2016 and to be issued from the increase in the authorized capital stock of the Corporation with authority to delegate to the President to fix the record and payment dates.

+Against

-For Against Abstain 6.
-Re-appointment of SyCip Gorres Velayo & Co. as Independent External Auditor for year 2017.
-For Against Abstain 7.
-Election of Directors for 2017-2018.
+6. Re-appointment of SyCip Gorres Velayo & Co. as Independent External Auditor for year 2017.

+For A gainst Abstain

+7. Election of Directors for 2017-2018.

 For all the nominees below, except those whose names are stricken out.

 WITHHOLD AUTHORITY TO VOTE FOR ALL NOMINEES LISTED BELOW.

 (Instructions: TO STRIKE OUT A NAME OR WITHHOLD TO VOTE FOR ANY INDIVIDUAL NOMINEE, DRAW A LINE THROUGH THE NOMINEE'S NAME IN THE LIST BELOW).

+Nominees:

+- 1. ISIDRO A. CONSUNJI

+- 2. VICTOR A. CONSUNJI

+- 3. JORGE A. CONSUNJI

+- 4. CESAR A. BUENAVENTURA

+- 5. HERBERT M. CONSUNJI

+- 6. MARIA CRISTINA C. GOTIANUN

+Nominated as Independent Directors

-Nominees: 1.
-ISIDRO A. CONSUNJI 2.
-VICTOR A. CONSUNJI 3.
-JORGE A. CONSUNJI 4.
-CESAR A. BUENAVENTURA 5.
-HERBERT M. CONSUNJI 6.
-MARIA CRISTINA C. GOTIANUN 7.
-MA.
-EDWINA C. LAPERAL 8.
-JOSEFA CONSUELO C. REYES 9.
-LUZ CONSUELO A. CONSUNJI 10.
-ROGELIO M. MURGA 11.
-HONORIO O. REYES-LAO
+- 7. MA.
+EDWINA C. LAPERAL - 8.
+JOSEFA CONSUELO C. REYES

+Abstain

+- 9. LUZ CONSUELO A. CONSUNJI

+- 10. VICTOR C. MACALINCAG

+- 11. ROGELIO M. MURGA

-- Nominated as Independent Directors - Item 3.
-Revocability of Proxy.
-Any stockholder who executes the proxy enclosed with this statement may revoke it at any time before it is exercised.
+Item 3.
+Revocability of Proxy. - Any stockholder who executes the proxy enclosed with this statement may revoke it at any time before it is exercised.
 The proxy may be revoked by the stockholder executing the same at any time by submitting to the Corporate Secretary a written notice of revocation not later than the start of the meeting, or by attending the meeting in person and signifying his intention to personally vote his shares.
-Shares represented by an unrevoked proxy will be voted as authorized by the stockholder. - Item 4.
-Persons Making the Solicitation.
-The solicitation is made by the Management of SMPC.
+Shares represented by an unrevoked proxy will be voted as authorized by the stockholder.

+Item 4.
+Persons Making the Solicitation. - The solicitation is made by the Management of SMPC.
 No director of SMPC has informed in writing that he intends to oppose an action intended to be taken up by the Management of SMPC at the annual meeting.
 Solicitation of proxies shall be made through the use of mail or personal delivery.
-SMPC will shoulder the cost of solicitation involving reproduction and mailing of this proxy in an estimated amount of ₱90,000.00, more or less.
+SMPC will shoulder the cost of solicitation involving reproduction and mailing of this proxy in an estimated amount of $\mathbb{P}90,000.00$, more or less.